Kochen-Specker Contextuality: Applications of quantum contextuality

-Two different arguments have been presented in \citet{Bravyi:2018SCI} and \citet{Bravyi:2020NP}, but both are based on a similar reasoning.
+Two different arguments were presented by \citet{Bravyi:2018SCI} and \citet{Bravyi:2020NP}, but they are based on similar reasoning.
 An intuitive understanding of them, based on nonlocal games, can be obtained as follows.
-Let us first consider the case of a circuit that is fed with a fixed entangled state plus classical bits as input, but implements only local (e.g., single qubit) operations.
+We first consider the case of a circuit that is fed with a fixed entangled state plus classical bits as input, but implements only local (such as single-qubit) operations.
 This means that each gate has only a wire coming in and one coming out.
 Recall that the number of wires coming in each gate, not necessarily among nearest neighbors, is called the {\it degree} or {\it fan-in} of the gate.
 If the input-output relation of the circuit is modeled after that of a nonlocal game, then the observation of a probability of success for the correct output above a certain threshold can be interpreted as the violation of a Bell inequality.
-Now, imagine we allow for fan-in $2$, with nearest neighbor interactions.
-Then, in the analogy of the nonlocal game, any two parties can collaborate to win, but only if their distance is less than $2^D$, where $D$ is the circuit depth.
-To visualize this, one can imagine that each output of the circuit has some ``past lightcone'' indicating the initial inputs that can have influenced it.
+Now imagine we allow for fan-in $2$ with nearest-neighbor interactions.
+Thus, in the analogy of the nonlocal game, any two parties can collaborate to win, but only if their distance is less than $2^D$, where $D$ is the circuit depth.
+To visualize this, one can imagine that each output of the circuit has some ``past lightcone'' indicating the initial inputs that could have influenced it.

 The number of parties in the game corresponds to the input size of the circuit, hence, to allow for a collaboration among distant parties, the depth of the circuit must grow logarithmically with the input size.
-In other words, to win with the above classical communication strategy, the depth of the circuit must grow (logarithmically) with the input size.
-The argument is, then, extended to the case of gates of fan-in $K$, with $K$ arbitrary but fixed for all possible input sizes, and removing the condition of nearest-neighbor interaction.
+In other words, to win with the aforementioned classical communication strategy, the depth of the circuit must grow (logarithmically) with the input size.
+The argument is then extended to the case of gates of fan-in $K$, with $K$ arbitrary but fixed for all possible input sizes and the condition of a nearest-neighbor interaction removed.
 Finally, the nonlocal game is chosen such that it can be won by quantum players without any communication, corresponding to a fixed depth circuit necessary to prepare the correct initial entangled state.
-Notice that, even if the number of operations needed for preparing this entangled state grows with the input, they can be performed in parallel, hence, the depth of the circuit remains constant.
+Notice that even if the number of operations needed for preparing this entangled state grows with the input, they can be performed in parallel; hence, the depth of the circuit remains constant.